atmc9/myAngular4/README.md

 * Updating the npm: `npm install -g npm`
 * Updating the angular-cli: `npm uninstall -g angular-cli @angular/cli;  npm cache clean; npm install -g @angular/cli`
 * `ng-model` in angularJS is replaced by `[(ngModel)] = "property"`
-* TypeScript: Superset to Javascript offers: Types, Classes, Interfaces
+* TypeScript: Superset to Javascript offers: Types, Classes, Interface
+* How Angular App starts: The main.ts fine knows the AppModule and AppModule.ts bootstraps the components it has say AppComponent which has the HTML, css files to be used for this component.
+A few javascipt files are added at the bottom of our index file during ng serve.
 *

 ### Components & Databinding: ###